 Za’atar literally means oregano in English but it has another significance in Middle Eastern cuisine.

 Za’atar is a spice mix of dried thyme, oregano, majoram, sumac, toasted sesame seeds, salt, and pepper.
-There are also some other variations that include cumin and coriander.
+Also, there are also some other variations that include cumin and coriander.

-Za’atar is packed with health benefits as it is rich in antioxidants.
+The Za’atar blend is packed with health benefits as it is rich in antioxidants.
 Historically, it was used as a medicine to treat infections and inflammation.
 It is widely believed that Za’atar it is immune and mood booster, given the enzymes in its dry aromatic herbs.

-Unlike the regular za’atar bread made of all-purpose flour, this guilt-free version of za’atar is made of whole wheat flour and speckled with bran, which makes it rich in fiber.
+Unlike the regular za’atar bread, made of all-purpose flour, this guilt-free version of za’atar is made of whole wheat flour and speckled with bran, which makes it rich in fiber.

 The dough is pretty easy to pull together.
 It is a quick stove bread that freezes well and tastes fresh, fragrant and packed with flavor.
 Make sure to reheat it before serving.

 I do hope that you try this filling, detox, stovetop bread that will improve your mood and health.
 If you do, don’t forget to hit like, drop a feedback line, and share the recipe link with others.

 - Foul Medames